 I must have over 50 fish already today and will probably have another 50 by the end of it.
 I guess that's why folks are willing to dish out $1000 / day for access to this country.
 Hansen Lake is connected to Glenn and has a fishing lodge on it.
 Time to eat some fish now.

-[Looking back up the falls from the rock shelf that guides them at the bottom]
+[Looking back up the falls from the rock shelf that guides them at the bottom and makes the perfect Walleye Factory.]

 [Fishing on the way to Glenn Lake - we hauled so many fish out of here it was nuts.
 Big walleye.]